astrotime/timenomad_app/pages/blog.md

 weight: 3
 ---

-# Blog about astrology and metaphysics
+# Articles about astrology and metaphysics

-The blog offers short educational essays on a variety of topics helping students and astrology enthusiasts to learn about the principles behind:
+Time Nomad offers short educational essays on a variety of topics helping students and astrology enthusiasts to learn about the principles behind:

 * astrology
 * astronomy